 Q: I have extra skin on the outside of my brows which makes me look tired.
 Does a brow lift help remove that?

-A: Yes!
-If you have excess skin on the outside of your brow, a brow lift can help remove that skin.
-You may need an upper eyelid lift as well.
+A: If you have excess skin on the outside of your brow, a brow lift can help lift that skin.* You may need an upper eyelid lift as well.
 When Dr. Sieber sees you during your initial consultation, he will be able to advise you on the best treatment plan to address your needs.

 Q: My hair is thinning in some areas.
 Will my incisions be visible?